-Many people with autism prefer autistic to describe them and their autism instead of 'on the spectrum' or 'with autism'.
+Many autistic people prefer autistic to describe them instead of 'on the spectrum' or 'with autism'.
 The preference of 'identify-first language' is becoming more widespread, especially within the autistic community.

-Note: Whilst this is the preferred choice of language, it is best to ask any individual how they would like to be identified and described.
+Note: Whilst this is the preferred choice of language, for individuals, it is best to ask how they would like to be identified and described.